Jimmie Rodgers, singer of 1950s hit ‘Honeycomb,’ dies at 87

 James Frederick Rodgers was born Sept.
 18, 1933, in Camas, Wash.
 He took his first music lessons from his mother, a piano teacher, and performed locally in high school.

-In 1967, Mr. Rodgers was found in his car on a Los Angeles freeway suffering from a fractured skill and other injuries.
+In 1967, Mr. Rodgers was found in his car on a Los Angeles freeway suffering from a fractured skull and other injuries.
 He said that he had pulled over and stopped in response to a driver behind him who was flashing his lights and that an attack from an off-duty police officer had caused his head injuries.

 “I rolled the window down to ask what was the matter,” he told the Toronto Star in 1987.
 “That’s the last thing I remember.”